So you want to know where to buy clothes, and what brands to buy while you’re in Tokyo.

 Tokyo City Center: Shopping Area Recommendation by Age

-We’ll split these areas by age and even add a bonus for 3 areas great for vintage and thrift shopping.
+We’ll split these areas by age and even add a bonus of 3 areas great for vintage and thrift shopping.

 For Teens~20’s